- 1 How will a Service for the Common Good benefit the people who do this service?

-- A survey among people, for whom the Service for the Common Good could be an attractive option, in order to learn what kinds of things they might want to do as a service.
+- A survey among people for whom the Service for the Common Good could be an attractive option, in order to learn what kinds of activities they might want to do as a service.

 - A survey among leaders of nonprofit organizations, to learn what kinds of service activities might complement their organization´s work.
 The results of both surveys would be used to create a positive list of possible activities and guidelines.

 - Workshops and consultations with relevant government agencies that would need to be involved in the implementation of a Service for the Common Good.
 The goal is to develop concrete and reasonably detailed implementation procedures.

 - Pilot projects in several localities, preferably in places with high unemployment rates, offering several hundred Service positions.
 All administrative procedures are tested, evaluated and subsequently improved.

 - Scaling up to a greater number of positions in more localities, offering several thousand positions.
 More experiences are gained, not only concerning procedures, but also considering knock-on effects (for example, impacts on local labor markets).

 - Step-by-step further expansion to a nationwide program, up to any desired size.
 Continuing scientific evaluation in order to determine whether the desired effects actually occur, and in order to better estimate the costs and savings.

 Unemployment is very low now!
 Why is such a policy needed now?